A post-divorce co-parenting strategy called birdnesting is changing the way many look at custody arrangements and

-And if the custodial parent moves away, that defeats a significant part of the purpose.
-After all, one of the benefits of birdnesting is to allow children to stay in their home and not disrupt that facet of their lives.
+And if the custodial parent moves away, that defeats the main purpose.
+After all, one of the chief benefits of birdnesting is to allow children to stay in their home and not disrupt that facet of their lives.

 3. Where To Live?

 Looking at it from another angle, the parents bear the weight of these changes and disruptions.
 One big example is deciding where the parents live when they’re not with the kids.
 There are a couple of ways to approach this.

 First, each parent has their own separate residence outside of the shared family home.
 This way, each has their own individual space.
 One big issue here is the cost of maintaining three dwellings.
-Much of this depends on financial circumstances, but it proves prohibitive for many couples.
+Much of this depends on financial circumstances, and it proves prohibitive for many couples.

 Another option is that the parents share a single residence.
 In theory, they’ll never be home at the same time—one will always be with the kids.
 This certainly provides a more cost-effective approach.

 The parents can share a smaller place that doesn’t require space for the kids and two sets of everything, one for each home.
 But it’s also easy to imagine this causing strain.
 Just think about how awkward things could get when one or both of you start dating again.

 Depending on the setup, it’s also possible to make other arrangements.
 Some parents opt to spend their time away from the children crashing with friends.
 If you have family in the area, that may also be an option.
 Again, a great deal of the details depends on your specific situation.

 4. How Sustainable Is This Approach?